JenxJennx/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B, D
+      Reason: S3 is just a storage service, doesnt run anything.
+S3 scales automatically and retrieval depends on type
     </details>
+C
 48. In the AWS Shared responsibility Model, which of the following are the responsibility of the customer?
 (Choose TWO)
     - A. Disk disposal.
     - B. Controlling physical access to compute resources.